bbartling/easy-aso/README.md

 ## Getting Started with easy-aso
 Follow the instructions below to set up the `easy-aso` project on your local Linux machine.
 Until the project is available on PyPI, you can install it locally by following these steps.
-After the scripts are thoroughly tested and commissioned, they can be run long-term as a Linux service using systemd.
+After the scripts are thoroughly tested and commissioned, they can be run long-term in a Docker container.
+See the sub directory `docker_setup` for more information.

 ### Step 1: Clone the Repository
 First, clone the `easy-aso` repository to your local machine: